ianderrington/genai/docs/Understanding/models/classes/reinforcement_learning.md

-Reinforcement learning based models have a deep history.
+Reinforcement learning-based models have a colorful history.

-## Outline
+TODO

+## Reinforcement Learning with Human Feedback (RLHF)

+RLFH has been found to be an essential component to enabling GPT based GenAI to be performant.

+TODO

 ## Notable research